porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 All classes are unmodifyalbe and thread-safe.
 You can and you should reuse them as long as possible.

-Be warned that the first login will usually fail, because your IP is missing.
-Have a look at the Partner.Net Self-Service to fix this issue.
+Be warned that the first login will usually fail, because of IP restrictions defined for your systemuser.
+Have a look at the Partner.Net "Systemuser Selfservice" to fix this issue.

 Have a look at https://github.com/porscheinformatik/pnet-data-api/blob/master/pnet-data-api-java-sample/src/main/java/pnet/data/api/java/PnetJavaRestClientTemplate.java for some super simple sample code.